|Photo Credit: Serena Reidy|

 Despite battling this head cold, I’m pretty sure overall I feel a fair bit better than before.
 Would I do it again?
 For sure.
 Would I recommend it?
 Yup, already have!

-How do you feel about vitamins and supplements?!
+How do you feel about vitamins, vitamin injections and supplements?!